linoleum8612/google_photos_exif_processor/README.md

 - **Non-destructive**: Originals are never modified; all processing is done on copies.
 - **Retry-able**: You can re-run the processor for skipped files after adding additional JSON matching rules.
 - **Detailed Logging**: All actions are logged for audit and troubleshooting.
-- **Performance**: Typical speed is 1-3 files/sec, depending on file size and disk speed.
-Large videos may take longer.
+- **Performance**: Typical speed is 1-3 files/sec when reading and writing to same storage drive.
+Use different source and target drives for better performance.

 ---